TomSB1423/Obsidian-Darkside20k/Projects/Darkside-20k/DarkSide-20k.md

 A comprehensive list made from outside → inside:
 -   Outer ProtoDUNE-like cryostat to contain temperature (LAr)
+	-   With passive argon buffer
+-   Acrylic shell
 -   Outer Argon Buffer (OAB)
-	-   All encased in an outer active volume of atmospheric argon
+	-   Another outer active volume of atmospheric argon
 	-   This is passive at the moment but want to install light detectors - not enough funding for this
-	-   #question - <u>What does this do?</u>
 -   Passive Gd Acrylic Shell
 	-   Helps with keeping E-field very homogeneous -> thin film metal field shaping rings #question - <u>Is this true?
 Where are the metal field shaping rings found?</u>
 	-   Gd-loaded Acrylic Shell (GdAS) moderates neutrons emitted from all of the detector materials, particularly from the ones which make-up and surround the LAr [[TPC]]